PK12345Me/PK12345Me/README.md

 - 👀 I’m currently building a Brkda with the intent to disrupt nintendo and create new avenues for indie game devs and players both
 - 📫 How to reach me pandeygunner@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I love Geckos and Swift and have platinumed God of War: Ragnarok and omw to do the same with elden ring!
+- ⚡ Fun fact: I love Geckos and Swift and have platinumed God of War: Ragnarok and omw to do the same with elden ring and I'm love Swift (iOS)

 <!---
 PK12345Me/PK12345Me is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.